By Sprintzeal

 Most states allow you to file for workers’ compensation if your illness is job-related.
 It doesn’t require you to prove fault, but you do need documentation.

 Check your state’s rules and deadlines.
-Usually, you’ll need medical records, proof of your job, and an explanation of how your illness connects to work exposure.
+Usually, you’ll need electronic medical records, proof of your job, and an explanation of how your illness connects to work exposure.
 If approved, the benefits may cover your medical costs, part of your lost income, and travel for treatment.

 Keep in mind workers’ comp doesn’t always pay for everything.
 But it’s often the first and fastest route to some financial support.